I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 I wrote all about the art of negotiating your deals and you can find it here.

-How owner financing words is fairly simple and just like you would get financing from a bank.
+How owner financing for homes works is fairly simple and just like you would get financing from a bank.
 The homeowners provide financing in loan form to the person buying the property.

 This basic process often begins once the seller and buyer agree to the sale’s details through signing the real estate purchase agreement.